Nawaf-Khalid-Alyousef/pdsnd_github/README.md

 Exploring data by python lang

 ### Files used
-i was used the jupyter nootbook
+i was used the jupyter nootbook, with data file it was chicago,new_york_city,washington, csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+will unfortunately until now there is. no credits